sirCamp/flash-attention-legacy/README.md

 ## Benchmarks

+> **Note**: All benchmarks below compare against **eager attention** (the naive O(N^2) implementation) to show the algorithmic difference.
+PyTorch's SDPA provides similar memory savings via its built-in `memory_efficient` backend — these numbers are about our kernel's characteristics, not a claim that eager is the only alternative.

 ### V100 — Prefill with TinyLlama 1.1B

 Measured on **Tesla V100-SXM2-32GB**.
 Extra memory above model weights during a single forward pass (prefill only, no generation).
 Both Q@K^T and P@V use WMMA tensor cores.